 Employers tend to hire nomads as salaried employees or on a project-based rate.
 Most digital nomads don’t want managers counting every minute of their time.

-Technology for the Age of Remote Working
+Technology in the Age of Remote Working

 There are several important tools for managing remote workers.
 Most of them fall into three main categories: tracking, communication, and collaboration.

-There’s some debate about how closely a manager should track time and productivity of remote teams, but there are options for every management style.
+There’s some debate about how closely a manager should track the time and productivity of remote teams, but there are options for every management style.
 Simple time-punching products automatically send data to payroll, while more in-depth applications allow employees to attribute hours to specific projects and managers to look at screenshots to help ensure workers stay on task.

-One of the easiest ways to make collaboration easy, no matter where your team is located, is to use cloud-based products.
+One of the easiest ways to make collaboration easier, no matter where your team is located, is to use cloud-based products.
 Their mobile capabilities allow users to access and update the same information, from anywhere, and on any device with an internet connection.
 This effectively eliminates most productivity bottlenecks that stem from not being physically in the office.